bruceBingo/Demo_test/readme.txt

-I am a test engineer
+I am a test engineer, i can fly
 I want to study Git